xoorath/SIS_CG_LIB/Readme.md

 Note, if you need to include a header from a header, you need to use a relative path so it will compile both locally and with codingame, like so:

 ```
-// for this example, this file and vec3.h are both inside the deps folder
+// for this example, this file and vec3.h are both inside the Include folder
 #include "vec3.h"
 ```